ramigs/nuxt-fauna-article/nuxt-fauna.md

 The function will try do load the secret key, and in case of success, proceed with creating and returning a connection to the database.
-Finally, the `createClient` function is exported, alongside the driver's `query` variable, which will allows us to seed the data in FQL's functional, composable style.
+Finally, the `createClient` function is exported, alongside the driver's `query` variable, which will allow us to seed the data in FQL's functional, composable style.

 ## Repo data